 Head of department: Nuray Jemil

-Pupils at KAS follow the AQA French A level syllabus.
+Students at KAS follow the AQA French A level syllabus.
 The course provides stimulating content to enable students to develop their linguistic skills alongside their understanding of the culture and society of countries where French is spoken.

 Students study technological and social change, looking at diversity and the benefits it brings.
 They will study highlights of French-speaking artistic culture, including francophone music and cinema, and learn about political engagement and who wields political power in the French-speaking world.
 Students also explore the influence of the past on present-day French-speaking communities.
 Throughout their studies, they will learn the language in the context of French-speaking countries and the issues in which have shaped them.
 Students will study texts and have the opportunity to carry out independent research on an area of their choice.